mario-guerra/ignitionai.xyz/bizplans/blog_drafts/email-automation-draft.md

-# No More Lost Leads: Make Every Customer Feel Like Your Top Priority Using Smart Automation
+# Never Lose Another Lead : Make Every Customer Feel Like Your Top Priority Using Smart Automation

 In today's hyper-competitive business landscape, the difference between winning and losing a customer often comes down to seconds, literally.
 A potential client reaches out, eager to learn about your services, but if you're stuck in meetings, away from your desk, or simply overwhelmed with daily tasks, that golden opportunity can slip away faster than you can say "missed call."